LucasDelfino92/morrowindsharp/mw2.md

 ### VFX

-- [**Apel's Rain Replacer**](https://www.nexusmods.com/morrowind/mods/42555) by Apel and HedgeHog-12
-Replaces rain with a more heavy rain look.
 - [**Flies**](https://www.nexusmods.com/morrowind/mods/43481) by R-Zero
 Adds a visual effect to all vanilla flies sound emitters.
 Now everywhere you can hear flies buzzing, you'll be able to actually see fly swarms too.
   - Also install [**Flies Fixed**](https://cdn.discordapp.com/attachments/218457935846703104/803267311246245908/Flies.ESP) by ProfArmitage.
 Fixes flies appearing underwater.